 Head and Neck

 Most head and neck cancers begin in the squamous cells that line the structures found in the head and neck.
-Because of this, head and neck cancers are often referred to as squamous cell carcinomas.
-Some head and neck cancers begin in other types of cells.
+Because of this, we often refer to head and neck cancers to as squamous cell carcinomas.
+Additionally, some head and neck cancers can begin in other types of cells.
 For example, cancers that begin in glandular cells are called adenocarcinomas.

 Cancers of the head and neck are further identified by the area in which they begin: